Alex Verdugo Player Props: Red Sox vs. Braves

 - Verdugo is hitting .274 with 27 doubles, four triples, seven home runs and 35 walks.

-- Among qualifying batters in MLB action, his batting average ranks 37th, his on-base percentage ranks 39th, and he is 72nd in the league in slugging.
+- Among the qualified hitters, he ranks 36th in batting average, while his on-base percentage ranks 40th and he is 70th in slugging.

-- He has hit a home run in 8% of his games this season, and 1.8% of his trips to the dish.
+- Looking at the 88 games he has played this year, he's hit a long ball in seven of them (8.0%), and in 1.8% of his trips to the dish.

-- Verdugo has driven in a run in 28 games this season (31.8%), including eight games with more than one RBI (9.1%).
+- Verdugo has an RBI in 28 of 88 games this year, with multiple RBI in eight of them.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored a run in 45 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.